 Health care providers can also help in preventing school shootings.
 They are positioned to identify young patients at risk.
 At CHOP primary care and emergency care providers can utilize behavioral health screening tools to identify, assess and refer patients for mental health services to prevent mental illness from being left untreated or ignored.
 Medical professionals can partner with specific, local mental health providers to establish clear communication, consultation, and referral pathways for at-risk patients.

 Addressing Risk of Violence with Programs and Policy

 To reduce the risk for individuals with emotional and behavioral challenges to become violent, programs and policies should have the following aims:

 - Reduce the day-to-day aggression and the many forms it takes (e.g., physical, social, cyber) within schools and communities.
 Experts feel that this type of toxic school and community stress, combined with the vulnerabilities of youth, can lead youth with emotional and behavioral problems to be more at risk for future violence, delinquency, and even depression and suicidal acts.
-Many programs exist, One such program at CHOP is called Partner for Prevention, which promotes positive school climate in elementary schools.
+Many programs exist.
+One school-based program developed at CHOP is called PRAISE, which promotes positive school climate in elementary schools.

 - Decrease the isolation these children and youth often feel by actively integrating them into peer activities.
 Schools promoting an inclusive climate in which at-risk youth are also learning better problem-solving and conflict resolution skills are more likely to provide a safe and productive atmosphere.